eyji-koike/IniciativaArduinoIoT/readmeEnUs.md

 export DEVICE_ID=       #iot device id
 ```

-With everything on hand we can go to the next step.
+With everything prepared we can go to the next step.
 Create a project utilizing your **PROJECT_ID** and be sure to check if billing is activated, otherwise you will be prevente from proceeding when deploying any kind of service.
 To do that go to google cloud console and search for "billing" in the search bar.

 To activate the necessary services, go to the menu at your top-left and find "APIs".
-Click on "add services and APIs", and then search and activate the following **IoT core, Pub/Sub, and Cloud Functions.
+Click on "add services and APIs", and then search and activate the following **IoT core, Pub/Sub, and Cloud Functions**.
 If you are using shell, paste the following:

 ```shell
 gcloud services enable cloudiot.googleapis.com pubsub.googleapis.com cloudfunctions.googleapis.com